DadonStyle/WeatherApp/README.md

 # GlobalWheatherApp

 ##`So how it works?`
-The user type the name of the city he would like to check, and the app fetch data from https://openweathermap.org/ api, and display it on the screen
+The user types the name of the city that he would like to check the temperature in, and the app will fetch the data from https://openweathermap.org/ api, and display it on the screen.

 ##`tecnologies`
 React.ts